 Dual density zoning, what does it mean for you?

-Dual density zoning (also called “dual density coding”, “split residential density” or “bonus zoning”) is an initiative we are seeing adopted and applied to subdivision applications by many councils in Western Australia.
+Dual density zoning (also called “dual density coding”, “split residential density” or “bonus zoning” in various council scheme texts) is an initiative we are seeing adopted and applied to scheme maps and subdivision application assessments by many councils in Western Australia.
 It allows local governments to offer more flexibility to property owners on how to subdivide land in Perth.
 It also provides infill development opportunity to help councils meet ambitious subdivision targets adopted in state planning policies.
-Importantly however, it gives local councils an avenue to have more influence over the type and quality of subdivision occurring within their boundaries, to ensure the changing needs of the wider community are best met.
+Importantly however, it gives local councils an avenue to have more influence over the type and quality of subdivision and development occurring within their boundaries, to ensure the changing needs of the wider community are best met.
+They trade of higher densities to developers for a greater say on the type, scale and quality of development being delivered at the higher coding.

 Lets begin by looking at individual zone coding.
-A zoning code number reflects the maximum number of dwellings allowed per hectare under state planning policy 3.1 (the R-codes) for residential development.
+A zoning code number reflects the maximum number of dwellings allowed per hectare under state planning policy 7.3 vol 1 (the R-codes) for residential development.
 The lot size minimums, averages and other particulars are defined in table 1 of the R-codes:

 Plot ratios for multiple dwellings (apartments) in areas residentially zoned R40 and above are detailed in table 4 of the R-codes: